Do Not Delete

 Thursday, June 12th, 2025

 For the longest time, I believed running ads was something reserved for them.
 Big brands with even bigger budgets.
 Companies with full-blown marketing departments.
 People in fancy offices who had “strategist” in their job title and knew how to decode a spreadsheet like it was their second language.
 And then there was me.
+I assumed ads weren’t for someone like me.
+Someone who didn’t have thousands to throw at a campaign or hours to pour into learning a new platform.

 But eventually, I got tired of waiting for organic reach to do the job.
 I wanted to grow faster, reach new people, and stop relying on the hope that an Instagram post might go viral.